catalyst-cloud/catalystcloud-docs/source/getting-started/nature-of-cloud-services.rst

 application and store its data in a single region or multiple regions depending on your need.
-If you choose to store your data in a single region, then there is a risk of incidents impacting that region (e.g. an earthquake destroying the building) With the *shared operation and shared security* model that is used with the cloud, in this event, you are responsible for ensuring you have backups of your data or a disaster recovery mechanism for business continuity.
+If you choose to store your data in a single region, then there is a risk of incidents impacting that region (e.g. an earthquake destroying a data-center) With the *shared operation and shared security* model that is used with the cloud, in this event, you are responsible for ensuring you have backups of your data or a disaster recovery mechanism for business continuity.
 If you are using services